 In most cases, this approach will get you an orbit.
 In a few cases, you need to play around with delta a bit.
 In a few cases, especially if the arc is very short, all you get is diverging solutions with absurd eccentricities and residuals; I've got some special, pretty weird code to handle such situations.

 This sort of "double solution" is a common pattern.
 After you get a few more observations, you can usually discard one solution because its RMS errors start to grow.
 I (and everybody else who looked at this object when it was first found) went with the second solution, not just because of its lower errors, but because the first orbit was so unlike the orbits of the other satellites.
-And indeed, the object was followed up and got the permanent designation Saturn XXVI, and the name Albiorix; and using most of the data, one gets this orbit:
+And indeed, the object was followed up and got the permanent designation Saturn XXVI, and the name Albiorix; and using the data available as of late 2015, one gets this orbit:

 Running Find_Orb with (simulated) astrometry for the Mir space station